HCL-HO/PyFile/README.md

 ### Update Notes
 ###### 27082018
 > - Commented abiFilters "armeabi-v7a" for faster testing on emulator
 > - Added gitignore file
+> - Fixed Duplicate dependency in build.gradle multidex:1.0.1 and 1.0.3 (1.0.1 is used)